 Talk to any PR and they’ll tell you that no two days at work are the same.
 And last week was certainly very varied for Unhooked – especially as the week started with organising a charity press day with a royal visitor.

-Charity PR: A royal visit
+Charity press day: A royal visit

 Forget Me Not has a children’s hospice in Huddersfield and has recently taken over Grace’s Place in Bury.
-I’ve worked with the charity since August 2017 and love helping such a great organisation raise their profile and encourage the local community to support it.
+We’ve worked with the charity since August 2017 and love helping such a great organisation raise their profile and encourage the local community to support it.